Pranav-Official/SOLID-assessment/README.md

 These two Classes can be substituted interchangable, and the behaviour of the program will not change, and even and instance of `Game` can also be used, thus completed the **Liskov Substitution Principle (LSP)**

+Same fuctionality is implemented by the child classes of `Verification` Class, that are `OnlineVerification` , `SystemBasedVerification` and `KeyBasedVarification`.

 ### Interface Segregation Principle (ISP)

 #### `GameProcessorInterface` Interface